hr833194/MeasurementChapterEFA/README.md

 ## Scripts to run the EFA

-[This](./FactorAnalysis/RCode.R) is the script used to conduct the EFA.
+[An R script](./FactorAnalysis/RCode.R) is run to conduct the EFA.

 ## Deriving Factors

-The [Deriving Factors](./FactorAnalysis/derivingFactors) directory contains the results of the [Parallel Analysis](./derivingFactors/FactorAnalysis/parallelAnalysis.txt), [Kaiser Criteria](./derivingFactors/FactorAnalysis/kaiserCriteria.txt), and [Scree Plot](./derivingFactors/FactorAnalysis/screePlot.pdf) which are used to select the number of factors in the EFA.
+The [Deriving Factors](./FactorAnalysis/derivingFactors) directory contains the results of the [Parallel Analysis](./FactorAnalysis/derivingFactors/parallelAnalysis.txt), [Kaiser Criteria](./FactorAnalysis/derivingFactors/kaiserCriteria.txt), and [Scree Plot](./FactorAnalysis/derivingFactors/screePlot.pdf) which are used to select the number of factors in the EFA.

 # Reliability Analysis